Social Welfare

 Death Benefit (under the Occupational Injuries Scheme) is paid to the surviving spouse or civil partner of a person who died as a result of an accident at work or an occupational disease.

-The Deduction of Local Property Tax at source is available to some social protection customers who wish to pay their Local Property Tax from their welfare payment.
+The Deduction of Local Property Tax at source is available to some who wish to pay their Local Property Tax from their welfare payment.
 It is limited to certain payments.

 It is no longer possible to apply for Deserted Wife's Allowance.
 Some women continue to receive Deserted Wife's Allowance because they qualified for the payment before 2 January 1997.